Dreambound

 Key Points

-A Diagnostic Medical Sonographer, also known as an Ultrasound Technician, is a healthcare professional trained to operate ultrasound equipment and capture images of patients' internal organs, tissues, and blood flow.
-These images are then used by physicians to diagnose and monitor various medical conditions.
+A Diagnostic Medical Sonographer, also known as an Ultrasound Technician, uses specialized ultrasound equipment to create images of internal organs, tissues, and blood flow.
+These images help doctors diagnose and monitor medical conditions.

 The responsibilities of a Diagnostic Medical Sonographer include:

-Diagnostic Medical Sonographers can work in a variety of healthcare settings, including:
+Sonographers can work in various healthcare settings, including:

 To become a Diagnostic Medical Sonographer in Georgia, you need to fulfill certain education and legal requirements.
 These requirements include: